BLOG

 When you obtain Adams County bail bonds from a bail bondsman, they are providing the money needed to secure your release.
 Those funds are essentially a promise that you will be present for your next court date.
 Failure to appear in court can be called “skipping bail”.

-To put it simply, if you miss your court date, it is likely the judge will issue a warrant for your arrest.
+To put it simply, if you miss your court date, it is likely that the judge will issue a warrant for your arrest.
 If the case involves something minor, such as a traffic violation, these warrants are not actively pursued.
-However, if you run afoul of the law in that county again, just one more traffic violation such as a speeding ticket could land you in jail.
+However, if you run afoul of the law in that county again, just one more traffic violation, such as a speeding ticket, could land you in jail.

 For more serious offenses, law enforcement will actively pursue bringing you in when the judge issues a warrant.
 Your bond conditions will also be revoked.
 Not to mention, you will be facing a whole new case in addition to your current one, as missing a court appearance is a crime within itself.